Falsettoland: Synopsis

 In Whizzer's hospital room, the entire cast gathers to cheer him up, everyone commenting on how good he looks.
 Marvin provides love, Cordelia chicken soup and Mendel some terrible jokes.
 Everyone agrees that it's "Days Like This" that make these secular Jews believe in God.
-Only Jason, in childish honesty, is able to tell Whizzer the truth: that he looks awful.
+Jason, in a moment of childish honesty, tells Whizzer that he looks awful.

 Mendel and Trina sit Jason down and give Jason the option of "Canceling the Bar Mitzvah" if he feels he can't go through with it, and Jason is finally told that Whizzer may not recover.
-Marvin sits in Whizzer's hospital room, soon joined by the Lesbians, and the four "Unlikely Lovers" wonder how much longer their love can last.
+Marvin sits in Whizzer's hospital room, soon joined by the lesbians, and the four "Unlikely Lovers" wonder how much longer their love can last.

 As Whizzer's condition worsens, Jason turns to God, asking him to let Whizzer get better ("Another Miracle of Judaism"); he'll even get bar mitzvahed if Whizzer gets better.
 But it's to no avail, because, as Dr. Charlotte reiterates, "Something Bad is Happening" to Whizzer ("Something Bad Is Happening (reprise)").
 He is soon deathly ill, and he steels himself to meet his maker, reflecting bravely that "You Gotta Die Sometime."

 Suddenly, everyone bursts into the hospital room.
 Jason has had an epiphany: he wants to hold his bar mitzvah in Whizzer's hospital room so he can be there ("Jason's Bar Mitzvah").
 Trina couldn't be prouder, and everyone, for some reason, can only think how much Jason looks like Marvin.
-Jason is bar mitzvahed, entering Adulthood as Whizzer begins to leave his, for Whizzer can suddenly take no more, and is taken out of the room.
+Jason is bar mitzvahed, entering adulthood as Whizzer begins to leave his, for Whizzer is taken out of the room as he can no longer bear to stay.

 Marvin is left alone.
 He sits and reflects on his relationship with Whizzer ("What Would I Do?").
-Whizzer appears, dressed as we first saw him, and the two sing together one last time, and then Whizzer is gone.
+Whizzer appears, dressed as we first saw him.
+The two sing together one last time, and then Whizzer disappears.
 Marvin is comforted by his family, now short a member, as Mendel bids us goodnight from the crazy, sad world known as "Falsettoland."